 Even given the great diversity of Austria’s wines, they tend to exhibit a consistent characteristic that distinguishes them from those of other nations: an aromatic freshness, coupled with complete physiologic ripeness of the grapes.
 There is simply no other place on Earth where refreshing wines are so concentrated and substantial, or where the opulent wines exhibit such grace.

-Of course there are many regional differences – diversity in soil structure and the variable microclimatic conditions.
-There are four primary climate zones (Danube Region, Weinviertel, Pannonian Region and Steiermark) that articulate themselves in the character of the wines – and three of these intersect at Vienna.
+Of course, there are many regional differences stemming from the diversity of soil types and varying microclimatic conditions.
+However, Austria can be divided into four main climate zones (the Danube region, Weinviertel, Pannonian region, and Steiermark), which affect the core character of the wines produced there – and three of these climate zones intersect at Vienna.

 European climate influences